 Why do you take pictures?
 What makes you pick up your camera?
 Is it just the beauty of the scene?
 Or the smile on someone’s face?

 I’m sure it is different for each of us, but this morning, I remembered what it is for me.
 Because even before I turned on the coffee machine, I grabbed my camera.
 The light was coming through the window and the Dutch door and I saw something.
 I remembered abruptly that this is what always grabs me.
-Of course I take pictures of my granddaughter, my dogs, friends and sometimes total strangers because they are important to me or just because, though I can’t always say what it is.
-Spectacular scenery is inevitable.
-Like any photographer, I’m going to try to capture it.
-I’m as much a sucker for a pretty picture as anyone.
+I take pictures of my granddaughter, my dogs, friends just like everyone else.
+You don’t need a degree in photography to take a snapshot.

 It has always been about light.
 My very first roll of film, in black and white, about half the pictures were of light coming through trees.
 I’ve spent a lifetime trying to show just how light filters through leaves or the way it shines through a window.
 Reflected light on water or wet sand.
 The sun as it rises or sets.
 I love the subtleties, the minute by minute changes of color of the sky.